mxyx-club/TheOtherUs-Edited/README.md

  - #### Newly added:

     - Fix the bug in Guesser Modifier players will be given multiple roles
-    - Torch: Fix the bug of torch's eyesight
+    - Torch: Fix the bug of torch's Vision

 ###  v1.0.2: